* Course credits pertain to 2020-2021 academic year.

 Transition to Clinical Rotations: MBITC-MAIN

 The goal of this course is to facilitate the transition of second-year Baylor medical students from the basic sciences to the clinical years.
 The goal is to provide basic skills and information to allow students to readily participate in patient care.
-At the end of the course, second-year students will be able to describe effective studying strategies for clinical rotations; demonstrate how to glove and gown using sterile technique; maintain sterile environment in the OR; navigate the EMR to find pertinent information; manage commonly described interpersonal and intrateam stressors on the wards; understand what is expected on a typical day on the wards for a given clerkship and how to succeed as a ward clerk; compose a SOAP note; and to discriminate between appropriate and inappropriate types of public disclosure concerning clinical experiences.
+At the end of the course, second-year students will be able to describe effective studying strategies for clinical rotations; demonstrate how to glove and gown using sterile technique; maintain sterile environment in the OR; navigate the EMR to find pertinent information; manage commonly described interpersonal and intrateam stressors on the wards; understand what is expected on a typical day on the wards for a given clerkship and how to succeed as a ward clerk, as well as how to compose a SOAP note.;

 Course Director: Jessica Davila, Ph.D.